July 30, 2019, by Leah Sharpe

 There are a growing number of opportunities for recent STEM graduates to make PR their first job.
 The thing about the PR profession is that you do not always need a PR qualification to get started.
-What you do need are good writing and communications skills, organisational ability, people skills, the capability to pay attention to the finest detail as well as an eye for the big picture, and most of all a certain stickability.
+What you do need are good writing and communications skills, organisational ability, people skills, the capability to pay attention to the finest detail as well as an eye for the big picture.

 The work you might be involved in at a STEM PR consultancy can be very varied.
 Not just from day to day, but sometimes from hour to hour.
 For example, you could find yourself writing a press release about a new type of electrical switchgear, crafting a feature article on advanced battery technology, scripting a video on satellite sensors or organising a press trip abroad to see a new steel processing plant.
 The type of client you work with can also vary from small start-ups to multi-national groups.